AdobeDocs/indesign-api-docs/README.md

 1. Adobe: by referencing the path to the files on Creative Cloud
 2. External: (like AWS S3) by using a presigned GET/PUT URL

+## Fonts / links
+detailed explanation is required about hierarchy
+## Custom fonts

+## typekit fonts supported
+we might need to tell the user about the typekit access or not ? need to discuss.

+## how to get Status of the current job
+detailed info :

 ## Supported Features

 ### Rendition
 Details : basic info about rendition

 Input Format : .INDD .INDT .IDML
 OutPut Format : .pdf .png .JPEG